 A portable accelerated data query and LLM-inference engine, written in Rust, for data-grounded AI apps and agents.

-Spice provides four industry standard APIs in a lightweight, portable runtime (single binary/container):
+Spice provides five APIs and interfaces in a lightweight, portable runtime (single binary or container):

 | Feature | Spice | Trino / Presto | Dremio | ClickHouse | Materialize |